bdeket/RackGame/README.md

 regular match can be used in the untyped environment.

 ## Javascript
 the javascript (client) side is handled with modules.
-The module for the game shuold provide two functions
+The module for the game should provide two functions
 + register: a function that receives one argument (screen) the div that can be used to draw the game
 + unregister: a function that will be called when exiting the game.